-Saturday, March 26th, 11:00 a.m. – The first annual Colorado Springs St. Patrick’s Day Parade was held 35 years ago in Old Colorado City.
+Saturday, March 14th, 11:00 a.m. – The first annual Colorado Springs St. Patrick’s Day Parade was held over 35 years ago in Old Colorado City.
 After outgrowing the Westside, it moved the festivities to the center of the city.
 Today, it’s the biggest and best start to events in the heart of Colorado Springs’ Downtown, every year!
 Join thousands of runners, hundreds of cyclists, dozens of dancing groups, Celtic bands, marching bands, schools, charities, businesses, and more for this fun event!

 If you missed Valentine’s Day, it’s not too late to treat your sweet-heart to a getaway!
 Our Valentine specials run all month long with our Bubbles and Breakfast, Romance and Sparkling packages.
 Check out our Specials Page for details!